 Commissions are funded by the French Departments, as well as by the Nuclear Safety Authority.
-As the law does not set any rule regarding their budgets, the ASN typically matches, for each commission, the endowment granted by its Department.
-Local commissions obtain very heterogeneous budgets, which span between $5,000 \in /$ year to more than $190,000 \in /$ year.
+As the law does not set any rule regarding their budgets, the ASN matches, for each commission, the endowment granted by its Department.
+Local commissions thus obtain very heterogeneous budgets, which span between 5,000 \in /year to more than 190,000 \in /year.
 Due to these variations in endowments, commissions undertake heterogeneous activities, which we now describe in more details.

-First, every commission has to organize at least two periodic meetings a year, during which plant managers and the safety authority present the main actions undertaken in the nuclear station to the commission.
-Commission members are provided with a set of documents regarding the operation of the nuclear facility to prepare the meeting, and may ask for specific topics to be addressed during the meetings.
+First, each commission organizes two to three periodic meetings per year, during which plant managers and the safety authority present the main actions undertaken in the nuclear station.
+Commission members are provided with a set of documents regarding the operation of the nuclear facility to prepare the meeting, and may ask for specific topics to be addressed.
 In particular, they receive an account of the occurrences of significant safety events within each reactor of their local station.
-Some commissions voluntarily set this number of periodic meetings to three per year.